Research

 Kalu’s positionality in the art world, as a woman artist with a complex learning disability and with limited verbal communication, and the implicit challenges this renders is key in navigating this research project.
 Recent curatorial frameworks for Kalu’s practice have included the concept of care in Kalu’s process for her current solo-exhibition at Kunsthal Stavanger, Norway and her inclusion in the survey exhibition Conversations contextualised her work within the identity framework of Black women and non-binary artists working in Britian today.

-Slominski has been working with Nnena Kalu since 2018 and has curated her work into several shows including Spring Syllabus, J Hammond Projects, London and Kalu’s first exhibition in the United States, Fair Vanity, Summertime, New York in 2020.
-Slominski also featured Kalu in her book Nonconformers: A New History of Self-Taught Artists (Yale University Press, 2022) in a chapter on abstraction.
+I have been working with Nnena Kalu since 2018 and have curated her work into several shows including Spring Syllabus, J Hammond Projects, London and Kalu’s first exhibition in the United States, Fair Vanity, Summertime, New York in 2020.
+Slominski also featured Kalu in her book Nonconformers: A New History of Self-Taught Artists (Yale University Press, 2022).

 Nnena Kalu has developed her practice at ActionSpace’s studio in Studio Voltaire since 1999.